Deposits In Lockbox Accounts At Authorized Domestic Depositaries

-- Immediately, make the deposit report and transfer the funds via Fedwire, to avoid a value of funds assessment.
+- Immediately, make the deposit report and transfer the funds via Fedwire, to avoid a value of funds assessment, and

 - As soon as the Fedwire funds transfer is successfully completed, notify its ACH department to reject the ACH debit for the exact amount of the Fedwire.
 Unless the Lockbox Depositary initiates the rejection, the automatic ACH drawdown will occur on the following business day and cause a duplicate payment to the Treasury.
 The Lockbox Depositary must comply with the established CA$H-LINK deadlines or otherwise halt the ACH.

 See Appendix 2 for detailed deposit reporting and funds transfer instructions for electronic deposits.